 - 1. From the Conductor menu, select Tools>Licensing.
-The License Information dialog box opens. - If you are licensed for concurrent licensing (multiple Conductors) the Conductor will query your license server to determine how many licenses are currently available, and return the results to this dialog box.
-Go to step 2. - If you have a node-locked license (a single Conductor), then most of the options on this dialog box will be unavailable, as you will not need to, or be able to, check out virtual user licenses.
-All virtual users for which you are licensed will be available to only this Conductor.
-Click Close to return to your test setup. - In the Licensing Operations area, type how many virtual user licenses you want to check out in the Number of Licenses field. - Click Check Out.
-The licenses will be checked out to your Conductor, and unavailable to any other Conductor workstations on the network.
+The License Information dialog box appears. - !
+If you are licensed for concurrent licensing (multiple Conductors) the Conductor queries your license server to determine how many licenses are currently available, and returns the results to this dialog box.
+Go to step 2.

+- !
+If you have a node-locked license (a single Conductor), then most of the options on this dialog box are unavailable, as you will not need to, or be able to, check out virtual user licenses.
+All virtual users for which you are licensed are available only to this Conductor.
+Click Close to return to your test setup. - 2.
+In the Licensing Operations area, type how many virtual user licenses you want to check out in the Number of Licenses field. - 3.
+Click Check Out.
+The licenses are checked out to your Conductor, and are unavailable to any other Conductor workstations on the network.